Patient education: Systemic lupus erythematosus (SLE) (Beyond the Basics)

 SYSTEMIC LUPUS ERYTHEMATOSUS DIAGNOSIS

-The American College of Rheumatology has created criteria to classify patients with systemic lupus erythematosus.
+The American College of Rheumatology has created criteria to classify patients with systemic lupus erythematosus (lupus, SLE).
 While these criteria were developed to aid in research, they are often used in medical practice to help with the diagnostic process.
 These criteria are shown in the table (table 1) .
 (See "Diagnosis and differential diagnosis of systemic lupus erythematosus in adults".)

 SYSTEMIC LUPUS ERYTHEMATOSUS TREATMENT

-Although there is no cure for lupus, a variety of treatments can reduce symptoms, can limit damage to vital organs, and can reduce the risk of recurrence.
+Although there is no cure for systemic lupus erythematosus (lupus, SLE), a variety of treatments can reduce symptoms, limit damage to vital organs, and reduce the risk of recurrence.

 Diet and nutrition — Most people with lupus do not require a special diet but should instead eat a well-balanced diet.
-A well-balanced diet is one that is low in fat; that is high in fruits, vegetables, and whole grains; and that contains a moderate amount of meat, poultry, and fish.
+A well-balanced diet is one that is low in fat; high in fruits, vegetables, and whole grains; and contains a moderate amount of meat, poultry, and fish.

 However, you may need to make changes to your diet, depending upon how lupus has affected your body.
 If you have questions about your diet, discuss these with your healthcare provider.
 In general:

-- Glucocorticoids (prednisone) increase appetite, potentially causing you to gain a lot of weight.
+●Glucocorticoids (prednisone) increase appetite, potentially causing you to gain a lot of weight.
 Try to control your appetite and to stay active.
-Weigh yourself daily while taking prednisone, and talk to your healthcare provider if you gain more than 5 pounds.
+Weigh yourself daily while taking prednisone, and talk to your healthcare provider if you gain more than five pounds.

-- If your cholesterol or triglyceride levels become elevated, you may be advised to eat a special diet.
-(See "Patient information: High cholesterol and lipids (hyperlipidemia) (Beyond the Basics)".)
+●If your cholesterol or triglyceride levels become elevated, you may be advised to eat a special diet.
+(See "Patient education: High cholesterol and lipids (hyperlipidemia) (Beyond the Basics)".)

-- If you have swelling (edema) in your feet or lower legs, decrease the amount of salt and sodium in your diet.
-(See "Patient information: Low-sodium diet (Beyond the Basics)".)
+●If you have swelling (edema) in your feet or lower legs, decrease the amount of salt and sodium in your diet.
+(See "Patient education: Low-sodium diet (Beyond the Basics)".)

-- If you take glucocorticoids every day or are a postmenopausal woman, you should take 1000 to 1500 mg of calcium and 400 to 800 units of vitamin D per day to minimize bone loss.
-(See "Patient information: Calcium and vitamin D for bone health (Beyond the Basics)".)
+●If you take glucocorticoids every day or are a postmenopausal woman, you should take 1000 to 1500 mg of calcium and 400 to 800 units of vitamin D per day to minimize bone loss.
+(See "Patient education: Calcium and vitamin D for bone health (Beyond the Basics)".)